 - Use smoked paprika or a sprinkle of smoked salt for savory, smoked flavor instead of ham, bacon or salt pork.

-- Sauté kale or chard greens in olive oil and garlic for a quick and satisfying side dish.
+- Sauté kale or chard in olive oil and garlic for a quick and satisfying side dish.

 - Experiment with vinegars.
 Apple cider and rice vinegars work with a variety of greens.